ProofHub Review

 Most projects fail because of the lack of a proper system, ProofHub tells us in its intro video.
 Project management tools provide that, adding structure and accountability to your plans.
 In this ProofHub review, our project management experts will see how it compares to the best project management software.

-ProofHub’s testimonial page is packed full of reports from happy customers from an impressive selection of companies.
+What is ProofHub?
+ProofHub is a project management platform used for various activities, such as teams, communication, tasks, resources, files, and more.
+It helps teams stay organized and focused on what they want to achieve.
+ProofHub’s testimonial page is packed full of ProofHub reviews by happy customers from an impressive selection of companies.
 It has over 85,000 clients, and they include the likes of NASA, Disney and Nike.

 ProofHub’s website also has direct comparisons with several other tools, including Wrike, Trello and Asana.
 ProofHub hasn’t been featured in our comparisons yet, but if you want to see how those tools shape up against one another, take a look at our, hopefully more objective, Wrike vs. Trello and Trello vs. Asana articles.